A Density Independent Formulation of Smoothed Particle Hydrodynamics: A Density Independent Formulation of SPH

 \subsection{Pressure in Contact Discontinuities}

-The pressure around the contact discontinuity calculated with our SPH equation is shown in the bottom panels of figure \ref{fig:pressure}.
-In the case of the equal-mass particle and the fixed neighbor number (the left panel), we can see that the jump of the pressure at the contact discontinuity in our SPH is much smaller than that in the standard SPH.
-In the case of the constant kernel size (the middle panel), the result of our SPH is almost flat, while that of the standard SPH has a large error.
+The pressure around the contact discontinuity calculated with our SPH equation, Eq. \eqref{eq:disph:q} is shown in the bottom panels of figure \ref{fig:pressure}.
+In the case of the equal-mass particle and the fixed neighbor number (the left panel), we can see that the jump of the pressure at the contact discontinuity in DISPH is much smaller than that in the standard SPH.
+In the case of the constant kernel size (the middle panel), the result of DISPH is almost flat, while that of the standard SPH has a large error.

 In these two equal-mass cases, pressure still has small jumps at the contact discontinuity.
 The reason is that in both cases the distribution of particles is asymmetric.
 In the high-density region, the particle separation is smaller, resulting in small integration error.
 As a result, small error appears when the kernel contains the contribution from both low- and high-density regions.
 In the case of the equal separation of particles, there is no jump in the pressure distribution at the contact discontinuity, as shown in the rightmost panel.